Aleksandra Korolova

 Personal

 I grew up in Latvia and graduated from Riga secondary school #40, spending fun weeekends preparing for math olympiads at NMS and learning algorithms at Progmeistars.
-I am indebted for the many opportunities I have had to my family, amazing teachers at the above institutions and to the George Soros Foundation.
-If you visit or live in Riga, rent an apartment or office space in the center of Riga.
+I am indebted for the many opportunities I have had to my family, amazing teachers at the above institutions, and to the George Soros Foundation.

 I loved spending my college years at MIT, and especially enjoyed the classes taught by Prof. Patrick Winston.
 I first tried doing research in Dan Spielman's error-correcting codes class and Joe Gallian's Duluth REU.
-At Stanford, I enjoyed learning some randomized algorithms, algorithmic game theory, cognitive science and design thinking.
-I also had fun advocating for graduate student interests, distributing funding and organizing tax workshops as part of the Graduate Student Council, and serving as a mentor and Center for Teaching and Learning liason for Computer Science TAs.
+At Stanford, I enjoyed learning randomized algorithms, algorithmic game theory, cognitive science and design thinking.
+I also had fun advocating for graduate student interests as part of the Graduate Student Council, and serving as a mentor and Center for Teaching and Learning liason for Computer Science TAs.

-In my free time, I enjoy traveling, skiing, playing tennis, and learning languages.
+In my free time, I enjoy traveling, skiing, and playing tennis.